Prince Imseong: Japan

+Another family that stems from the prince is the famous Toyoda/Toyota clan, known for the famous car manufacturer, the Toyota Group.
+According to the official Toyota Family Genealogy (豊田家系譜; とよたけいふ; Toyotakeifu), the clan descends from Prince Imseong who in turn was a descendant of King Dongmyeong of Goguryeo.
+This makes the Toyota clan a relative family to the Tatara clan, as well as its cadet branch, the Ōuchi clan.

 Historically the Ōuchi clan emphasized their Korean heritage along with their Japanese identity to establish economic power based on international trade and wield political power.
-The Ouchi clan established their base around Yamaguchi (city) and later emerged as one of the most powerful clans in Japanese history, particularly during the Muromachi period during which the clan had on a monopoly on trade with Korea (Joseon), with China under the Ming dynasty and with Ryukyu kingdoms, holding so much power that they served as administrators for the shogunate for a time.
+The Ouchi clan established their base around Yamaguchi city and later emerged as one of the most powerful clans in Japanese history, particularly during the Muromachi period during which the clan had on a monopoly on trade with Korea (Joseon), with China under the Ming dynasty and with Ryukyu kingdoms, holding so much power that they served as administrators for the shogunate for a time.

-According to the Veritable Records of the Joseon Dynasty, in the first year of King Jeongjong's reign (1399), Ōuchi Yoshihiro sent an envoy with a request to confirm his genealogical connection to Baekje royalty, as well as a provocative request for grants of ancestral lands in Chungcheong Province.
-In response, King Jeongjong provisionally acknowledged Ōuchi Yoshihiro as a descendant of King Onjo of Baekje, even though historical records were insufficient to substantiate the connection.
+According to the Veritable Records of the Joseon Dynasty, in the first year of King Jeongjong's reign (1399), Ōuchi Yoshihiro sent an envoy with a request to confirm his genealogical connection to Paekche royalty, as well as a provocative request for grants of ancestral lands in Chungcheong Province.
+In response, King Jeongjong provisionally acknowledged Ōuchi Yoshihiro as a descendant of King Onjo of Paekche, even though historical records were insufficient to substantiate the connection.
 During the reign of King Danjong of Joseon, Ōuchi Norihiro once again requested evidence to verify his lineage.
 Throughout the years into the next century, the Ōuchis became the most welcomed among the various tributary daimyos from Muromachi Japan, and eventually asked for the cherished Tripitaka Koreana, under the assumption that the now pro-Confucian and anti-Buddhist Joseon dynasty might be willing to part with it.
 However, the request was declined.

-The Ōuchis have been claiming their ancestor had come from Baekje even among the Japanese, when it was more popular to claim connections to Fujiwaras, Heikes, and Genjis, lending credence to their claims.
+The Ōuchis have been claiming their ancestor had come from Paekche even among the Japanese, when it was more popular to claim connections to Fujiwaras, Heikes, and Genjis, lending credence to their claims.
 And their Tatara name, connected to the Dadara in Korea, had appeared both in the Shinsen Shōjiroku and Mokkan wooden relics dating from the 9th century.